The robotic, automated workforce

 Placing blame on tax incentives is a red herring.

-A lot in the A3 rebuttal resonates with me and with we see with our customers and their needs.
+A lot in the A3 rebuttal resonates with me and with what we see with our customers and their needs.
 Automation is there to assist in tasks that are very dangerous or very monotonous.
 In both scenarios the potential for human error is great, and the possible outcomes catastrophic.

 KEB and companies like us can help companies faced with this.
 We offer the products that assist in automation and the tools to maintain them.
 You don’t need an advanced engineering degree to introduce robots into your installation and enjoy the benefits of speed, safety, reliability.